Les Chevaliers de la mort: Reception

 The book's documentation and information were largely praised by reviewers, and several praised its writing as fascinating.
 Gilles Gaetner for the French magazine L'Express complimented it as "remarkably well-documented".
 Le Devoir described it as a "model work", while La Tribune described it as a work that would "fascinate everyone".
 La Liberté praised it as the "most comprehensive" work on the OTS.
 Journalist Éric Clément described it as the "most researched, the best documented" of works on the OTS.
-A review in the Valais-based Le Nouvelliste (the Swiss newspaper) was more criticial and described the book as uneven depending on the topic covered, naming its theories about the political connection to be the most problematic.
+A review in the Valais-based Le Nouvelliste (the Swiss newspaper) was more critical and described the book as uneven depending on the topic covered, naming its theories about the political connection to be the most problematic.

 Some of its theories on the case received a more mixed reception, particularly the "political-mafia" connection.
 Le Nouvelliste (the Swiss newspaper) described the book as uneven throughout, and criticized the book for speculating too much about the "political-mafia" connection.
 The review described the book as harshly criticizing the Swiss justice system and said it did not bring new information to the Valais aspect of the case.
 La Liberté praised its theories, describing the book's arguments as "quite different" from the official "minimalist" narrative.
 They said the book's conclusions were more logical than the official ones, which they called "embarrassing".
 Clément praised it for its theories and ideas as well as the factual information provided.
 Scholars Massimo Introvigne and Jean-François Mayer also disagreed with its theories on the political-mafia tie, saying that though there were tangible ties between the SAC and the OTS, the investigation had not borne out the authors' theories of a more direct connection.
 Reviewer Monique Giguère said it raised a number of embarrassing questions about the affair.
 Scholar Serge Caillet criticized the book for praising the book Vérité et révélations sur l'ordre du Temple solaire: Opération Faust, chronique d'un massacre annoncé by Roger Facon, a book which Caillet believed was not entirely accurate.

 Following the third mass suicide, the book, and Bédat's statements discussing the possibility of another massacre, were discussed by several news outlets.
 Le Nouvelliste (the Canadian newspaper) described the book in the aftermath as giving a "complete and gripping" portrait of the OTS, noting its usage of previously unpublished testimonies and documents, though said it was "nonetheless European" and said Canadians may instead prefer the book Crois et meurs dans l'Ordre du temple solaire, a book written by a former member of the OTS.
 Le Devoir also criticized a lack of adaptions for a Quebec audience in the Canadian edition.
 Le Nouvelliste described Les Chevaliers de la mort's conclusions as "far from allaying concerns" about the group's ability to continue to be a threat.